 - What To Plant In July

 These are my favorite garden gloves: DIGZ Garden Gloves They come in different sizes, that’s what I love the most.
 These are the best rose bush gloves: DIGZ Rose Bush Garden Gloves I have to get the large size for my hands.
 These are awesome!

 Hopefully, now you feel more comfortable about container gardening and how you can experience your own success.
-Now that spring is finally showing up, what do you plan on planting in your container gardens this year?
+Now that spring is getting close, what do you plan on planting in your container gardens this year?
 We really need to grow as much of our own food as possible now more than ever before.
 Container Gardens: Everything You Need To Know.
 May God bless this world, Linda

 Copyright Images: Plants in Pots AdobeStock_289231170 by Vaivirga, Plants In Containers AdobeStock_219432220 by Tottoto, Container Gardening AdobeStock_278515411 by Christine